pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/cloud-rest-api/_index.md

 This tells the API that you would like to receive a continuation token for paging additional results.

 **page**: The page of results to return.
-The page parameter can only be used to fetch up 10,000 resources.
-If a query matches more than 10,000 resources, the "cursor" parameter should be used instead.
+The `page` parameter can only be used to fetch up 10,000 resources.
+If a query matches more than 10,000 resources, the `cursor` parameter should be used instead.

 **cursor**: A continuation token for pagination.
 Only available on Enterprise plans.